 Neither ethical guidelines nor good intentions can support claims of ethical imagery since they do not account for the complexity and variety of decisions that occur in the process.
-The process of production involves constraints and decisions: such as how identities are maintained and promoted, personal responsibilities for representations circulated, the need to build trust and credibility with both subjects and consumers, while abiding as closely as possible to the regulatory requirements.
+The process of production involves constraints and decisions, such as how identities are maintained and promoted, how personal responsibilities for representations circulated, and the need to build trust and credibility with both subjects and consumers while abiding as closely as possible to the regulatory requirements.
 In light of the multiple and sometimes contradictory interests of those involved in production practices, the main incentive for ethical regulation and image guidelines is to provide a mechanism to protect photographic subjects from harm by shielding their identities, obtaining their consent in the process, and in general producing and distributing a more “balanced” imagery of the global South in the international image economy.
 This ethical enthusiasm has led to the promotion of certain representational tropes.
 It has simplified visual messages and in doing so continues to work within notions of a positive/negative divide of imagery.
-It can also be argued that the more formal and sanitized the images, the less information they relay: they become symbolic markers of the conventional narratives that NGOs feel safe to promote.
-While they may aid organizational branding, they do not fulfil any descriptive or political function.
+It can also be argued that the more formal and sanitized the images, the less information they relay: they become symbolic markers of the conventional narratives that NGOs feel safe in promoting.
+While they may aid organizational branding, they do not fulfill any descriptive or political function.
 The result is a flat and narrow horizon of representation that perpetuates predictable images of victims or grateful recipients of aid.

-The fact that the photographic subjects are often in dire circumstances, and are therefore considered poor and marginalized, has fostered a tendency to view all photographic subjects as lacking agency and needing protection.
-Yet it is patronizing to discount the willingness of subject to participate, or their ability to confront and to alter self-representations.
-In many of these case studies, subjects participated in filming is in the hope that some form of assistance or benefit would result and their participation was based on evaluations of possible risks and gains.
-The denial of the agency, in photographic theory and regulation, disempowers the subjects that organisations and photographers strive to document and contradicts the desired visual messages of subjects’ resiliency and empowerment.
+The fact that the photographic subjects are often in dire circumstances and are therefore considered poor and marginalized has fostered a tendency to view all photographic subjects as lacking agency and needing protection.
+Yet it is patronizing to discount the willingness of subjects to participate or their ability to confront and to alter self-representations.
+In many of these case studies, subjects participated in filming in the hope that some form of assistance or benefit would result and their participation was based on evaluations of possible risks and gains.
+The denial of the agency, in photographic theory and regulation, disempowers the subjects that organizations and photographers strive to document and contradicts the desired visual messages of subjects’ resiliency and empowerment.

-To argue for the incorporation of human agency into analyses of photographs and their uses is not to suggest that the resulting images would communicate something more balanced or offer a singular resolution to the issue.
+To argue for the incorporation of human agency into analyses of photographs and their uses is not to suggest that the resulting images would communicate something more balanced or offer a singular resolution of the issue.
 Rather it is to suggest that understanding the social lives and relationships of the actors outside of the frame may affect how audiences consume these images.

 There are always risks of exploitation and deception in human interaction when power relations are disproportionate.
 However, increased reliance on regulatory ethical codes poses potential danger for the ways image-making in the humanitarian sphere operates.
 Making the ethics frameworks prescriptive homogenizes the image economy.
 It also undermines individual agency and the personal code of accountability by image producers, creating a system of inflexible conformity to protocol rather than relying on, or promoting, individual accountability.
-Ethical considerations at the macro and micro levels are central to practice, yet this responsibility should not be relegated to organisational codes guided by NGO branding strategies.
+Ethical considerations at the macro and micro levels are central to practice, yet this responsibility should not be relegated to organizational codes guided by NGO branding strategies.
 Regardless of how comprehensive guidelines may be, the ethical decisions of its producers are highly subjective and guidelines can be interpreted to suit various interests.
 As such, definitions of what is “ethical” and “unethical” must be understood as contextual and institution- specific.